couchbaselabs/rampup/README.md

 NOTE: The nohup approach might not work well with cluster testing due to ssh interactions.

+# Monitoring progress

+Monitoring the output of the out subdir can be helpful to see progress...

+    watch -d "ls -alt out/test*/*"

+And...

+    watch -d "ls -at out/test*/*.out | head -n 1 | xargs tail -n 30"

+Hint: check that "items/sec" isn't too crazy (unbelievably fast), as that might indicate some weird issue with data loading or accessing.

 # R

 To generate nice PDF graphs, we use the R tool.
 Please see the report subdirectory.